 Concrete crushing facilities are designed to handle rock big and small coming from demolition materials.
 The large aggregate chunks sent to the facilities see the primary crusher first.
 These large crushers handle breaking down the bulky rocks into smaller, more manageable sizes.
 Once the rocks are no longer in massive chunks, the rocks continue to a secondary crusher for additional sizing.
 The materials continue to be processed until to the favorable size is reached.

 During these sizing processes, the crushers create copious amounts of dust while ripping the rock apart.
 To combat the dust, DustBoss implements its atomized mist to control particles from migrating any further than the equipment.
 High positioned DustBoss tower units blanket the designated area, making sure dust doesn't stand a chance.
 With the raging dust controlled, the crushers continue without any dust-related health concerns.

 The transportation process of demolition materials in nearly all industries creates pesky dust.
 At concrete crushing facilities, dust is generated at multiple points.
 Front end loaders, hoppers, and conveyor discharge points all bring dust when operational.

 Front end loaders transfer the incoming demolition materials to the hopper.
 Picking up these rocks creates dust as they are disturbed and dumped into the hopper.
-DustBoss cannon units at the ground or tower level provide coverage during the transfer of materials using automatic oscillation to follow the front end loaders' movement.
+DustBoss cannon units at the ground or tower level provide dust control coverage during the transfer of materials using automatic oscillation to follow the front end loaders' movement.

 As the hopper holds the newly gained materials, it can release regulated amounts of materials to a conveyor connected to an industrial crusher.
 As the rock is transferred from the hopper to the conveyor, small amounts of harmful dust is generated, requiring dust control.
 The DB-M Mini reaches these smaller creation points to directly address the fugitive dust.

 Once the materials on the conveyors reach the discharge point leading into the crusher, dust is created as the rock exits the belt.
 Here, the DB-Ring lives to help take down conveyor dust.
 The aggregate passes through the dust control ring to catch and drop any unwanted dust created during the quick transfer.